 The Honor View 10 is powered by a generous 3750mAh battery with Super Charge fast charging technology that can charge from 0 to 50% in half an hour.
 Our casual usage includes streaming videos on YouTube, and songs on music streaming app, WhatsApp, Facebook and calling at times.
 In this case, the phone managed to go past a day on single charge, which is fairly good.
 When it comes to intensive usage, that includes graphics demanding gaming, using Google Maps, streaming Netflix, the device managed up to less than a day.
 You can also turn on the Power Saving mode or Ultra Power Saver mode if you want to save last bit of juices.

 In our battery test, the Honor View 10 achieved a One Charge Rating of 16 hours and 27 minutes which is good, thanks to Honor’s power management.
 Since it comes with support for fast charging, it can charge from 0 to 50% in 32 minutes and from 0 to 100% in 1 hour 22 minutes with the bundled fast charger.
-We will bring you the complete set of battery life test results soon.
+Check out the complete set of battery life test results here.

 In a nutshell, the Honor View 10 is a serious competition to the OnePlus 5T both in terms of features and pricing.
 Overlooking few shortcomings, this smartphone has all the potential to become an affordable alternative to the flagship smartphones currently present in the market.
 It has brilliant internals with a blend of Artificial Intelligence, solid camera and smooth performance.